Jacob Markström: Vancouver Canucks

 Markström with the Utica Comets in 2015.

 It was believed that Markström would become the full-time starter for the Panthers at the beginning of the 2013–14 season, as Théodore was not retained and Markström signed a two-year contract extension.
 However, the Panthers would sign Tim Thomas to a one-year contract, and Markström was subsequently demoted to the AHL again.
-On 4 March 2014, he was traded by the Panthers, along with forward Shawn Matthias, to the Vancouver Canucks in exchange for Roberto Luongo and Steven Anthony, where he served as Vancouver's backup behind fellow Swede Eddie Läck.
+On 4 March 2014, he was traded by the Panthers, along with Shawn Matthias, to the Vancouver Canucks in exchange for Roberto Luongo and Steven Anthony, where he served as Vancouver's backup behind fellow Swede Eddie Läck.

 Markström failed to make the Canucks out of training camp during the 2014–15 season.
 After clearing waivers, he was assigned to the Canucks' AHL affiliate, the Utica Comets.
-Following an injury to Ryan Miller, Markström was recalled to the Canucks to serve as backup to Eddie Läck and got to play on 3 March 2015, against the San Jose Sharks, but was pulled after he allowed three goals on four shots.
+Following an injury to Ryan Miller, Markström was recalled to the Canucks to serve as backup to Läck and got to play on 3 March 2015, against the San Jose Sharks, but was pulled after he allowed three goals on four shots.
 The Canucks went on to lose the game 6–2.
-Markström came into a game on 19 March 2015 against the Columbus Blue Jackets and made two saves on two shots.
+Markström came into a game on 19 March, against the Columbus Blue Jackets and made two saves on two shots.
 However, the Canucks went on to lose that game 6–2 as well.
-Markström got his first and only win of the 2014–15 season when he made 26 saves on 27 shots on 22 March 2015, when the Canucks beat the Arizona Coyotes 3–1.
+Markström got his first and only win of the 2014–15 season when he made 26 saves on 27 shots on 22 March, when the Canucks beat the Arizona Coyotes 3–1.

-On 29 June 2015, Markström was re-signed to a two-year one-way contract with the Vancouver Canucks.
+On 29 June 2015, Markström was re-signed to a two-year, one-way contract with the Canucks.

 On 7 July 2016, Markström signed a three-year contract extension with the Canucks.

 On 5 December 2017, Markström recorded his first NHL shutout, in a 3–0 Canucks victory over the Carolina Hurricanes.

 On 12 December 2019, Markström recorded his fourth NHL shutout, stopping 43 shots on goal in a 1–0 Canucks victory over the Hurricanes, giving him a second-place franchise record for most shots stopped in a regular season game (tied with former Canucks goaltender Cory Schneider).
-On 3 January 2020, Markström was named to his first NHL All-Star Game, replacing the Vegas Golden Knights' goaltender Marc-André Fleury.
+On 3 January 2020, Markström was named to his first NHL All-Star Game, when he was announced as replacement for Marc-André Fleury of the Vegas Golden Knights.